Growing Onion in Containers:

 - Common pests that attack onion plants are thrips and onion maggots.
 Thrips mainly attacked during hot and dry weather.
 Spreading aluminum foil as mulch can control thrips.

 - These common pests can be treated with mild insecticide soap spray or Neem oil spray.

 - Onion bulbs can be attacked by adult flies, placing a thin layer of sand around the onion bulbs can control adult flies.

-- Diseases that attack onion are smut, downy mildew, and pink root due to fungal infections.
+- Diseases that attack onions are smut, downy mildew, and pink root due to fungal infections.

 - Using organic fungicides can control all fungal diseases.

-- Using a good quality potting soil and health onion bulbs can control fungal diseases.
+- Using good quality potting soil and healthy onion bulbs can control fungal diseases.